Amalgamator/many-pdf-to-txt/README.md

 # Pyroselytism
 A very rudimentary script for converting a large quantity of pdf-files to txt-files, with pyPDF2 as it's only dependency.
-You can add cleanup rules in a dict for ease of use.
+You can also add cleanup rules in a dict for ease of use.

 *When thinking about conversion, I tend to be nostalgic and think back to the Age of Empires days.
 Wololooo!
 Since this script converts pdf files in large quantities with ease, it was either a monk manuscript duplication reference or this as its name.*